 The dependencies FCS_CKM.1 and FMT_CKM.4 are not required for the SHA-2 algorithm, because the SHA-2 algorithm is a keyless operation.
-So the environment is not obligated to meet certain requirements for key management.
-End of comment.
+Thus the environment is not obligated to meet certain requirements for key management.

-7.4.2 Rationale of the Assurance Requirements
+7.3.2 Rationale of the Assurance Requirements

 The chosen assurance level EAL6 is augmentation with the requirements coming from ALC_FLR.1.
-In chapter 7.1 the different assurance levels are shown as well as the augmentations.
-The augmentations are in compliance with the Protection Profile [11]
+In chapter 7.2 the different assurance levels are shown as well as the augmentations.
+The augmentations are in compliance with the PP.